-On the other hand, the Amazfit T-Rex is a nearly one-year-old popular rugged smartwatch.
+On the other hand, the Amazfit T-Rex is a one-year-old popular rugged smartwatch.
 The all-new G-Squad is supposed to compete with the T-Rex in the market.
-So here, we’ll do a quick comparison of these two smart wearables.
+So here, we’ll make a quick comparison of these two smart wearables.

 It goes without saying that both smartwatches are good in their own way.
-Though T-Rex has been released a year or so ago, it does feature good specs capable enough to compete with the G-Squad.
-That made clear, let’s see how they stack up.
+Though T-Rex was released a year ago, it features good specs capable enough to compete with the G-Squad.
+That made clear; let’s see how they stack up.

 Casio G-Squad Pro GSW H1000 v/s Amazfit T-Rex

-The all-new Casio G-Squad has a so-called dual-display that combines a monochrome, always-on LCD for time display with a colour 1.2-inch LCD for high-definition display of maps, sensor data and more.
-This dual display enables optimal display options for your setting while maintaining excellent visibility at all times.
+The all-new Casio G-Squad has a so-called dual-display that combines a monochrome, always-on LCD for time display with a color 1.2-inch LCD for high-definition display of maps, sensor data, and more.
+This dual display enables optimal display options for your setting while always maintaining excellent visibility.

 The Amazfit T-Rex’s shape is a tough smartwatch with a solid build.
-Due to its amazing rugged body, it has obtained 12 Military Certifications.
-For outdoor smartwatches, robustness and reliability are particularly important and the T-Rex delivers both.
-The 12 military-grade certifications testify its robustness and resistance to harsh environments.
+Due to its amazing, rugged body, it has obtained 12 Military Certifications.
+For outdoor smartwatches, robustness and reliability are particularly important, and the T-Rex delivers both.
+The 12 military-grade certifications testify to its robustness and resistance to harsh environments.

 Needless to say, the Casio G-SHOCK is also phenomenal in terms of build quality.
 Though no military certifications or as such, it features shock-resistant construction plus a water-resistant microphone and charging port.
 An optical sensor to measure heart rate at the wrist and a microphone also provides shock resistance and 20-bar water resistance.

-Whereas the G-SHOCK comes with a Li-ion battery Battery which is rated to offer up to a month if on the monochrome display and tracking sensors or about a day and a half if more frequent with the colour display.
+Whereas the G-SHOCK comes with a Li-ion battery which is rated to offer up to a month if on the monochrome display and tracking sensors or about a day and a half if more frequent with the color display.

-The G-Squad Pro packs all the necessary fitness sensors seen in the modern smartwatches including heart rate and blood oxygen saturation trackers, sleep and stress monitoring sensors etc. In addition, in-built GPS, a compass and a barometer are available for tracking 15 activities and 24 indoor workout options.
+The G-Squad Pro packs all the necessary fitness sensors seen in modern smartwatches, including heart rate and blood oxygen saturation trackers, sleep and stress monitoring sensors, etc. In addition, in-built GPS, a compass, and a barometer are available for tracking 15 activities and 24 indoor workout options.

-Coming to the T-Rex, comes with advanced sensors for health monitoring and tracking.
+Coming to the T-Rex comes with advanced sensors for health monitoring and tracking.
 The heart rate sensor is in, but you won’t be able to see the SpO2 sensors, unlike the G-Squad, in the T-Rex.
-However, other sensors such as 3-axis acceleration sensor, Geomagnetic sensor and Ambient light sensor are on-board.
+However, other sensors such as a 3-axis acceleration sensor, Geomagnetic sensor, and Ambient light sensor are on-board.